Ninka-Rex/Stellar/README.md

 ### GeoIP database

-The torrent peer/tracker world map needs a MaxMind-format city database.
-Download `dbip-city-lite.mmdb` from https://db-ip.com/db/download/ip-to-city-lite, rename it to whatever the app expects, and drop it in the `data/` folder inside the application's data directory:
+-Only needed if building from source.
+The torrent peer/tracker world map uses a MaxMind-format city database.
+Download `dbip-city-lite.mmdb` from https://db-ip.com/db/download/ip-to-city-lite and place it in `app/data/` in the repository.

-- Windows: `%LOCALAPPDATA%\Stellar\data\`
-- Linux: `~/.local/share/Stellar/data/`

-Without it, geo lookups return empty and the map will be blank.
-Everything else works.

 ## Command Line